 Printmaking Studio - 512 S. Rampart Blvd.

-A graduate of Claremont Men’s College and UCLA, and a member of the California State Bar, Gregory Breen has 30 years experience in tax and finance, public accounting and has worked for private companies.
+Gregory Breen is a graduate of Claremont Men’s College and UCLA, and a member of the California State Bar.
+Gregory Breen has 30 years experience in tax and finance, public accounting and has worked for private companies.
 He currently resides in Hermosa Beach with his wife and two sons where he was an elected member of the local school board and community volunteer.

-Studied at the University of San Diego receiving a BA in International Relations and a MA from UCLA in Latin American Studies .
+Matthew Brown studied at the University of San Diego receiving a BA in International Relations and a MA from UCLA in Latin American Studies.
 Brown has Iived in Oaxaca, Mexico for ten years.
 While working in a Zapotec Indian village, he oversaw the production of hand woven carpets designed by international artists such as Richard Tuttle, Kiki Smith and Rosemarie Trockel.
 In 2001, Brown returned to Los Angeles and started Matthew Brown Landscape Design.
 He has coached Junior Lakers Basketball at the Hollywood YMCA for the past five years and is on the Board at The Oaks School in Hollywood.
 He is co-chairman of the Building and Grounds Committee.

 Angela DuRoss spent ten years as a teacher for and on the design and executive boards of Young at Art, a volunteer art education program that reaches 6,000 South Bay School children each year.
 She participated on Heart of Los Angeles’ Art Advisory board and helped organize and build their art library.